-This is the second post in a four-part series about students, stress, and anxiety.
-The first article is an overview of anxiety, the third discusses how a student learned to manage her anxiety, and the fourth explores how mindfulness can reduce anxiety.
+This is the second post in a five-part series about students, stress, and anxiety.
+The first article is an overview of anxiety, the third discusses how a student learned to manage her anxiety, the fourth explores how mindfulness can reduce anxiety, and the fifth covers the relationship between language-based learning disabilities and anxiety.

 By Laura Polvinen, LICSW